-Joshua J. Morgan is the Animation Program Supervisor at UCLA after serving for over a decade as a the Animation Technical Services Engineer at Loyola Marymount University, where he teaches Interactive Animation, Game Design and Game Development.
-He also teaches Interactive Animation at UCLA, and he has taught Game Prototyping at the Art Institute of Los Angeles.
+Joshua J. Morgan is the Animation Program Supervisor at UCLA after serving for over a decade as a the Animation Technical Services Engineer at Loyola Marymount University, where he teaches Interactive Animation, Game Design, and Game Development.
+He also teaches Interactive Animation at UCLA, and he has taught Game Prototyping and Game Programming at the Art Institute of Los Angeles.

 A native to Southern California, Josh holds a BA in Communication Studies and an MFA in Animation, both from UCLA.
 He worked in feature animation as a technical coordinator and assistant editor on Shane Acker’s 9 (2009), and as an editorial coordinator on the blockbuster hit Despicable Me (2010).